Three (2007 film): Plot

-Kevin finds Balinda tied up, and the Riddle Killer introduces himself as Slater (Bill Moseley).
-Sam rushes to Balinda's house and finds that the Riddle Killer, Slater, is real after all when she looks under the door and sees two pairs of shoes.
+Kevin finds Balinda tied up, and the Riddle Killer introduces himself as Slater.
 Slater explains that he will have Kevin kill Balinda, then leave him to take the blame, as everyone will believe Kevin is the Riddle Killer.
 Jennifer arrives to find Kevin pointing a gun at himself.
 It turns out that both Slater and Sam are figments of Kevin's imagination; traumatized by Aunt Balinda's abuse, Kevin had imagined his friend Samantha and the boy with whom he had fought and had subconsciously imitated the real Riddle Killer.
 Jennifer convinces Kevin of this, and his visions of Slater and Sam vanish.

 Kevin had said that the real Riddle Killer was right in front of their eyes, and Jennifer discovers while examining his wall of clippings that the hot dog vendor who had supposedly been given a book by the killer to give to her is at the front of the crowd in a photo, holding a camera.
 When captured, he confesses that he hates copycats and had meant to kill Kevin for copying him.

 Kevin is sent to an institution and Jennifer visits him there.